COVID-19: All lessons on webcam now - and they work brilliantly!

 In all I do, I aim to spark a love of words and confidence in using them.

 I encourage enjoyment of reading and a resilient attitude towards mistakes, which are great teachers!
 In my lessons I use books on an exciting range of topics, because English flings open doors to the real world as well as to imaginary worlds.
 Exam technique is important, so of course I teach it.
 However, my teaching also aims to inspire curiosity, creativity and confidence.
 These are the things that win success -

 I have a Double First in English from Oxford, am a fully qualified teacher and have and twenty-five years' teaching experience.

 My teaching materials often use cartoons to make things clear and memorable.
-I've also made a miniature Globe Theatre to help bring Shakespeare to life, for example in the little video which you can watch below.
-You can watch more of my teaching videos on my YouTube Channel, 'pavertutor'.
+I've even made a miniature Globe Theatre to help bring Shakespeare to life, for example in the little video which you can watch below.
+You can also watch more of my teaching videos on my YouTube Channel, 'pavertutor'.